shadygrove/martinbour.com/README.md

 ### How to Setup Bourbon
 I have already generated Bourbon .scss in the "_sass" directory.
 These are the steps I took to do that...
-Add ~gem 'bourbon'~ to the Gemfile
+Add `gem 'bourbon` to the Gemfile
-Run ~bundle install~ - this will install the gem in your Ruby install
+Run `bundle install` - this will install the gem in your Ruby install
 cd to the _sass directory, and
 bourbon install - this will create a bourbon directory with all the necessary .scss files
 Add import to "assets/css/styles.scss": @import 'bourbon/bourbon'